ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 Star Spangl&#x27;d Banr.er yet wuve O&#x27;er the Land of the Free and the Ho
 Banner, O long may it wave O&#x27;er the Land of the Free and I he Flo
 Banner in triumph doth wave O&#x27;er the Laad of the Free and the Ho
-Banner in triumph shall wave O&#x27;er the Land of tho Free and the H
+Banner in triumph shall wave O&#x27;er the Land of tho Free and the Ho
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_aqua_ver01:data:sn83045830:00175031613:1898050901:0410/pct:43.688144,40.824367,26.358311,13.835430/!600,600/0/default.jpg"/>
 </td>